kwilteam/docs/docs/kuneiform/ddl.md

 ## Database Declaration in Kuneiform Language

 At the top of every Kuneiform file is the database declaration.
-Note that the database name **must** be followed by semi-colon, otherwise you will get an error when the the file is compiled.
+Note that the database name **must** be followed by semi-colon, otherwise you will get an error when the the file is parsed.
+Database names must be unique for the wallet deploying them.
+A global unique identifier (DBID) is assigned to each database when it is deployed.
+The DBID is derived from the deployer's wallet address and the schema name.

 ```typescript
 database mydb;